Transparency in Coverage:

 Medical Necessity & Prior Authorization Time Frames and Enrollee Responsibilities

-We must approve some services before you can get them.
+We must approve some services before you obtain them.
 This is called prior authorization or preservice review.
+For example, any kind of inpatient hospital care (except maternity care) requires prior authorization.
 If you need a service that we must first approve, your in-network doctor will call us for the authorization.
-An example of a service needing prior authorization is any kind of inpatient hospital care (except maternity care).
 If you don’t get prior authorization, you may have to pay up to the full amount of the charges.
 The number to call for prior authorization is included on the ID card you receive after you enroll.
 Please refer to the specific coverage information you receive after you enroll.

-A decision on a request for prior authorization for medical services will typically be made within 72 hours of us receiving the request for urgent cases or 15 days for non-urgent cases.
-These timeframes may vary by state.
+We typically decide on requests for prior authorization for medical services within 72 hours of receiving an urgent request or within 15 days for non-urgent requests.

 Drug Exception Timeframes and Enrollee Responsibilities